sluzynsk/any_list/README.md

 ## Why this wrapper?

-AnyList is fantastic; they ship Mac, Apple IOS, and Android versions of their application.
+I really like AnyList.
+They currently ship Mac, Apple IOS, and Android versions of their application.
 Desktop users other than Mac users are left with the web version, which requires a subscription to access.
 This wrapper does not bypass that requirement - it is simply a convenience for those who may wish to have an "app" rather than a webpage.

 The web version of AnyList works quite well; however, I do not like leaving browser tabs pinned or creating site-specific browsers.

-This wrapper was developed on [EndeavourOS](https://www.endeavouros.com), an [Arch Linux](https://www.archlinux.org) based distribution that has a nice GUI installer.
-The AppImage works on my system and the .deb runs correctly on Ubuntu 22.04.
+The AppImage and .deb run correctly on Ubuntu 22.04.
 I have not tested any other releases because that is all I have kicking around the house.

+I am working on a Windows release.
+This code will compile and run correctly under Windows 11; I am not testing on older versions.

 I do not build a Mac version because AnyList ships their own.

-I am working on a Windows release.
-This code will compile and run correctly under Windows 11; I have some more work to do to feel ready to call it a "release".
-Specifically it currently lives in both the taskbar and the tray, which I find displeasing.

 ## Wrapper only (C) 2023 by Steve Luzynski <steve@luzynski.net>